 RE: Lawsuit challenging efforts to dismantle the U.S. Department of Education, requesting a halt to the agency’s planned reduction in workforce.
 (Trial docket) (Appellate docket) (Supreme Court docket)

-On 7/14/25, the Supreme Court issued an order granting a stay of the preliminary injunction pending appeal.
-The parties currently are briefing the case in the First Circuit.
+On 7/14/25, the Supreme Court issued an order » granting a stay of the preliminary injunction pending appeal.
+The parties currently are litigating the case in district court.

 RE: Lawsuit against numerous federal agencies, challenging mass layoffs of federal probationary employes.
 (Trial docket) (Appellate docket)